CurtisColwell/StrainViz/README.md

 that will allow the molecule to release its strain and saving them as .xyz files in the dummies/ directory.

-5. Run the proton_opt.py script to create input files that will optimize the proton added to the dummy molecules using Gaussian and place the output files in the dummies/ folder.

-6. Once the proton has been optimized, run the dummy_inp.py script to generate Gaussian input files.
-This will remove the proton_opt input and output files.
-Run the input files and put the output files in the dummies/ folder.
+5. Run StrainViz using the following command
 ```
-python dummy_inp.py
+bash StrainViz.bash
 ```

-7. Run the StrainViz.py script to create four .tcl files for the bond, angle and dihedral strain and force on all atoms for each dummy file and four files that combine all the dummies into a total representation.
+This creates four .tcl files for the bond, angle and dihedral strain for each dummy file and four files that combine all the dummies into a total representation.

-8. In VMD, open the "Tk Console" found under "Extensions", navigate to the project folder, and run the command:
+6. In VMD, open the "Tk Console" found under "Extensions", navigate to the project folder, and run the command:
 ```
 source output/example.tcl